 Drink bone broth.
 Bone broth is trendy right now, and for good reason; it’s a rich source of collagen.
 Bone broth is simple to make but takes valuable time.
 If you can’t do it yourself, there’s a budding bone broth industry more than willing to ship frozen or shelf-stable broth to your door.

 Eat Primal Kitchen bars.
-Each of my new Primal Kitchen Dark Chocolate Almond bars contains 8 grams of pure collagen from grass-fed cows (it’s what gives the bar its unctuous chewiness).
+Each of my PRIMAL KITCHEN® bars contains 8 grams of pure collagen from grass-fed cows (it’s what gives the bar its unctuous chewiness).
 With collagen being about 33% glycine, that’s over 2.6 grams of glycine in each one—almost enough to satisfy those 3 grams used to improve sleep quality and reduce joint pain in studies.

 Eating more collagen is a worthwhile, delicious undertaking, and after today’s post, you should have all the tools and reasons you need to start doing it.

 Thanks for reading, folks.
 Take care!